West Indies Associated States

 West Indies Associated States was the collective name for a number of islands in the Eastern Caribbean whose status changed from being British colonies to states in free association with the United Kingdom in 1967.
-These states were Antigua, Dominica, Grenada, Saint Christopher-Nevis-Anguilla, Saint Lucia, and Saint Vincent.
+The move was partly to satisfy the U.N.
+Special Committee on Decolonization regarding the United Nations list of non-self-governing territories.
+The states involved were Antigua, Dominica, Grenada, Saint Christopher-Nevis-Anguilla, Saint Lucia, and Saint Vincent.

-Associated statehood between these six territories and the UK was brought about by the West Indies Act 1967.
-Under the Act each state had full control over its constitution (and thus internal self-government), while the UK retained responsibility for external affairs and defence.
+Associated statehood between these six territories and the UK was brought about by the West Indies Act 1967 (c.
+4).
+Under the act each state had full control over its constitution (and thus internal self-government), while the UK retained responsibility for external affairs and defence.
 The British monarch remained head of state, but the Governor now had only constitutional powers, and was often a local citizen.
 Many moved to change their flags from modified versions of the Blue Ensign to unique designs, with three – St. Vincent, St. Kitts-Nevis-Anguilla, and Grenada – adopting blue, green and yellow flags.

 During the period of free association, all of the states participated in the West Indies Associated States Council of Ministers, the East Caribbean Common Market and Caribbean Free Trade Association (CARIFTA) (now superseded by the Caribbean Community).
 Cooperation between the eastern Caribbean states continued after the West Indies Associated States achieved separate independence, in the form of the Organisation of Eastern Caribbean States (the successor organisation).